cee-studio/cee-std/README.md

 1. If you need a simple C style containers that has minimum dependency.

-2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent the wheel to develop its runtime system.
+2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent a runtime system.

 ## How to use it ?